yourfavDev/go-brute/README.md

 ## Open source licensing info
 1.[Apache 2.0 LICENSE](LICENSE)
 ----
-Anyone is allowed to create their own version unless they change the '**Licensing and warning**' found in main.go at the line 65 in the source code available on GitHub (https://github.com/yourfavDev/go-brute)
+Anyone is allowed to create their own version unless they do not change the '**Licensing and warning**' found in main.go at the line 65 in the source code available on GitHub (https://github.com/yourfavDev/go-brute)
 ----